yarbshk/sqlalchemy-dst/CONTRIBUTING.md

 # Contributing
-You are here to help on **bitrix24-python3-client**?
+You are here to help on **SQLAlchemy DST**?
 Awesome, feel welcome and read the following sections to know what and how to work on something.

 It's an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into **bitrix24-python3-client** itself.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into **SQLAlchemy DST** itself.

 ## Code of Conduct
 All members of our community are expected to follow our [Code of Conduct](https://github.com/yarbshk/sqlalchemy-dst/blob/master/CODE_OF_CONDUCT.md).
 Please make sure you are welcoming and friendly in all of our spaces.